Skip to content

 What this engagement looked like.
 Four weeks, eight to twelve interviews, one memo.

 A real Aldrich & Steele engagement runs four weeks.
-Interviews across the partner group, IT, and the working-level cohort that's already using AI in shadow.
+Interviews across partners, IT, and the working-level cohort already using AI in shadow.
 Working sessions with the Managing Partner and Tax Partner.
-A board-ready memo by end of week four, with named owners per bet and a follow-on scope for the Fractional Head of AI Transformation engagement that ships the Core bets.
+Board-ready memo by end of week four, with named owners per bet and a follow-on scope for the Fractional engagement that ships the Core bets.

 Week 1